 Lawn with a view

-Located on the lawn outside Government House and directly above the Sydney Opera House – a box seat view.
+A family-friendly event located on Bennelong lawn outside Government House and directly above the Sydney Opera House – a box seat view.
 Entry is between 7 pm and 9 pm.

 - Very popular – in 2017 this was one of the first areas to sell out.

 - No entertainment other than the music that goes with the fireworks